sivakumar-mahalingam/Mercury/README.md

 # ⚗️Mercury

 Mercury is a collection of UDFs for Hive.
+There are two types of Hive UDFs: simple and generic.
+While simple UDFs are easier to construct, they are less flexible and generally less efficient.

 | Category   | Description                                 |
 |------------|---------------------------------------------|